idshdx/rental/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 Run node app.js.
-Navigate to to `http://localhost:3001/`
+Navigate to to `http://localhost:3001/` (needs running backend.js)

 ## Running unit tests